ryjin111/ryjin111/README.md

 ###

-<p align="left">I'm currently focusing on Forking stuff and exploring new knowledge and skill to increase my productivity on developing<br><br>CV: https://clintryanjaocv.vercel.app/</p>
+<p align="left">I'm currently focusing on Forking stuff and exploring new knowledge and skill to increase my productivity on developing/</p>

 ###